A Bad Start

 Anyway, we got up to Monument Valley and saw the signs for Goulding’s just up a road on the opposite side.
 We hacked a couple of miles up there and were somewhat relieved to see not only a gas station with all the lights on, but also a Subway outlet.
 I think this was our first Subway of the trip, but it proved not to be the last.
 Fill up with juice, then size-large sub with lots of dead animals and a couple of tubes of Pringles for us.
 Panic over, what were we worried about?

 Monument Valley ( www.monumentvalleyonline.com ) is famous for a number of films which were shot there.
 It’s the archetypal western scenery, with flatish land punctuated by towering buttes, mesa, and the like.
 You can just picture John Wayne slowly riding his horse through the valley in some incidental shot in the middle of the film, just after he’s received the call for help and just before he starts shooting all the bad guys.
 It is now classed as a Tribal Park and is entirely on land owned by the Navajo.
 This means it is not part of the NPS, and so we had to pay to get in.
 And you get to drive down this piece of road, with this spectacular view, as you’re approaching it.

 We probably spent 3 hours driving round before ending up back at the visitor centre for a service stop and some lunch.
-The Subway specials were now suitably warmed up to room temperature, and there were still some clouds drifting by to the west and it was windy, but still warm.
-You can see all the clouds clearing away if you look at the photos below.
+The Subway specials were now suitably warmed up to room temperature.
+There were still some clouds drifting by to the west and it was windy, but still warm.
+You can see all the clouds clearing away if you look at the photos in the gallery.

 Anyway, tomorrow was going to be busy and exciting, so both of us wanted to get a good night’s sleep.